 - Seven (7) credit hours (of which four (4) are transferrable);

 - Early Registration for Fall classes;

-Due to the high demand for the Bridge Program, applicants must submit all required documents and completed all required steps by the stated deadlines.
-No exceptions will be made.
+Due to the high demand for the Wildcat Immersion Program, applicants must submit all required documents and complete all required steps by the stated deadlines.

-- All financial obligations to the University related to the Bridge Program must be fulfilled no later than June 12, 2016.
+- All financial obligations to the University related to the Wildcat Immersion Program must be fulfilled no later than June 15, 2018.

 - Enter this address in your browser https://wildcat.cookman.edu/ics/ or Click Here